Posterior and variational inference for deep neural networks with heavy-tailed weights: Introduction

 {\em Outline of the paper.} In Section \ref{sec:bnn}, we introduce the statistical framework, deep neural networks, and the proposed method; the heavy-tailed prior distribution on network weights is defined, as well as the fractional posterior distribution and its variational approximation.
-In Section \ref{sec:main} we present our main results, declined along three settings: compositional classes in Sections \ref{sec:rate}--\ref{sec:ratevb}, geometric data in Section \ref{sec:geom} and anisotropic classes in Section \ref{sec:anis}; in each setting results are derived for the fractional posterior distribution, and a mean-field VB approximation.
-Section \ref{sec:disc} contains a brief discussion, including some remarks on sampling and future work and open questions.
+In Section \ref{sec:main} we present our main results, declined along three settings: compositional classes in Sections \ref{sec:rate}--\ref{sec:ratevb}, geometric data in Section \ref{sec:geom} and anisotropic classes in Section \ref{sec:anis}; in each setting results are derived for the fractional posterior distribution, and a mean-field VB approximation. in Section \ref{sec : architecture}, we discuss the impact of the network architecture, particularly its depth.
+Then, we also explore extensions of our results in multiple directions: in Section \ref{sec : activ}, we consider the choice of activation function; in Section \ref{sec : tau inconnu}, we address the question of knowledge about the noise variance; and in Section \ref{sec : truepost}, we examine the case of the standard (non-fractional) posterior.
+Section \ref{sec:disc} contains a discussion on possible choices of prior for Bayesian deep neural networks, discussion on sampling and algorithms and future work and open questions.
 Section \ref{sec:proofs} contains the proof of the main results.
-The Appendix includes a number of short technical lemmas as well as a lemma on bounds of weights of neural networks. \\
+The Appendix includes a number of short technical lemmas, a lemma on bounds of weights of neural networks and proofs for all possible extensions of our main results. \\

 \emph{Notation.} For any real number $\beta$, let $\lfloor \beta \rfloor$ be the largest integer strictly smaller than $\beta$.
 We write the set of positive real numbers as $\R_{>0}$.
 For any two sequences we write $a_n \lesssim b_n$ for inequality up to a constant and $a_n \asymp b_n$ whenever $a_n \gtrsim b_n$ is also satisfied.
 For two real numbers $a,b$, we write $a \vee b=\max(a,b)$ and $a \wedge b=\min(a,b)$.
 For $T \geq 1$ an integer, $[T]$ denotes the set of integers $\{ 1 , \dots , T \}$.
 For $1 \leq p \leq \infty$, we denote $|\,\cdot \,|_p$ (resp. $\lVert \, \cdot \, \rVert_p)$ the $\ell^p$ (resp. $L^p$) norms and $\lVert \, \cdot \, \rVert_{L^p(\mu)}$ when we want to specify the integrating measure, say $\mu$.
 For $d \geq 1$ an integer, $F \geq 0$ and $D \subset \R^d $, let $\mathcal{C}_d^{\beta}(D,F)$ be the ball of $d$-variate $\beta$-Hölder functions